China aims to build its own Yellowstone on Tibetan plateau

 "China has a dense population and a long history," Zhu says.
 "One of the unique features of China's national parks is that they have local people living either inside or nearby."

 Yellowstone is widely considered the world's first national park.
-After it was created in 1872, the U.S. government forced the Native Americans who lived in the area to resettle outside the park boundaries, in keeping with 19th-century notions of wilderness protection.
-But countries that establish park systems in the 21st century now must consider how best to include local populations in their planning.
+After it was created in 1872, the U.S. government forced the Native Americans who lived in the area to resettle outside the park boundaries, in keeping with the 19th-century notion that wilderness protection meant nature apart from people.
+But countries that attempt to establish park systems in the 21st century now must consider how best to include local populations in their planning.

+"Figuring out how to achieve ecological conservation and support for the communities at the same time — that's the most complicated rub you have," says Jonathan Jarvis, a former director at the U.S. National Park Service and now a professor of the University of California, Berkeley, who has toured the Qinghai pilot park, called Sanjiangyuan.

-China has previously undertaken vast resettlement programs to clear land for large infrastructure projects such as Three Gorges Dam, which left many farmers in new homes without suitable agricultural fields or access to other livelihoods.
+China has previously undertaken vast resettlement programs to clear land for large infrastructure projects, such as Three Gorges Dam and the South-to-North Water Transfer Project.
+These resettlements left many farmers in new homes without suitable agricultural fields or access to other livelihoods.

+Such camera traps have captured rare footage of snow leopards and Chinese mountain cats, including mothers and their cubs playing near a temporary den.

+Kunchok Jangtse says the work of protecting the environment, including reporting illegal poaching activity, is important.

-"Our religion is connected with wild animals, because wild animals have a consciousness and can feel love and compassion," he says.
+"Our religion is connected with wild animals, because wild animals have a consciousness and can feel love and compassion — therefore, we protect wild-animals," he says.

-From his main work raising livestock and collecting caterpillar fungus for folk medicines, Kunchok Jangtse says he can make about 20,000 yuan ($2,830) annually.
-He is grateful for the additional income from the ranger program, but hopes his main livelihood won't be impeded — and that he won't eventually be forced to leave.
+From his main work raising livestock and collecting caterpillar fungus, Kunchok Jangtse says he can make about 20,000 yuan ($2,830) a year.
+He is grateful for the additional income from the ranger program, but mainly hopes his other livelihood won't be impeded — and that he won't eventually be forced to leave.

 "I'm not a highly educated person, and I am very concerned it may bring many difficulties in my life if I would switch my job and move to another place," he says.